tewarid/dotnet-tools/README.md

 Simple tools for experimenting with network communications written primarily for Windows in .NET.

-## Download latest build
+## Download

-To download the latest working build, see releases section of this project, or head to https://dl.bintray.com/tewarid/net-tools/.
+To download the latest build, see releases section of this GitHub project.
+For older builds, head to https://dl.bintray.com/tewarid/net-tools/.

 ## Build from source